africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/The Creative Act - A Way of Being - Rick Rubin.md

 ---
-{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/the-creative-act-a-way-of-being-rick-rubin/","title":"The Creative Act - A Way of Being - Rick Rubin","noteIcon":""}
+{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/The Creative Act - A Way of Being - Rick Rubin/","title":"The Creative Act - A Way of Being - Rick Rubin","noteIcon":""}
 ---